 Nicotine replacement therapy has long been used as an effective quitting aid for smokers.
 Vaping provides an alternative that can offer a couple of extra benefits.
-Using e-cigarettes or vaporisers, quitters can also keep their hands and mouth occupied, which can be a struggle once you stop smoking.
+Using very simple e-cigarettes or advanced vaporisers, quitters can also keep their hands and mouth occupied, which can be a struggle once you stop smoking.
 Nicotine helps to deal with the cravings, but many quitters feel that they miss the action of smoking.
 Vaping gives them something to do that mimics the action of smoking and can even become a hobby due to the different equipment and flavoured liquids available.
 You could have more fun vaping than you ever did smoking.

 Many people have begun to think more about the impact that smoking can have on your health.
 Smoking rates have been steadily dropping over the years, particularly among younger people.
 According to the Office for National Statistics, 17.2% of adults smoked in 2015, compared to 20.1% in 2010.
 The largest decrease was observed for ages 18-24, although all age groups saw a drop in smokers across the five-year period.
 In 2015, 56.7% of people who had previously smoked had quit, which is the highest proportion since 1974.

 Regulation of Vaping Products